Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Models and results

 \subsubsection{The cutoff window}

-Our results only identify the main asymptotic term for the mixing time, and a natural question would be to obtain a more complete asymptotic.
-In particular, one would like to know on what time scale around $\Tm(1/2)$ the total variation distance drops from $1$ to zero (that is for example the asymptotic behavior of $\Tm(3/4)-\Tm(1/4)$).
-This time-scale is usually referred to as the \textit{cutoff window}, and from heuristics of \cite[Section 10]{cf:Wilson}, the natural conjecture would be that it is of order $N^2$.
+Our results only identify the main asymptotic term for the mixing time, and a natural question would be how to obtain a more complete asymptotic.
+In particular, one would like to know on what time scale around $T_{\mathrm{mix}}(1/2)$ the total variation distance drops from $1$ to zero [i.e., e.g., the asymptotic behavior of $T_{\mathrm{mix}} (3/4)-T_{\mathrm{mix}}(1/4)$].
+This time scale is usually referred to as the \textit{cutoff window}, and from heuristics of Wilson \cite{cfWilson}, Section~10, the natural conjecture would be that it is of order $N^2$.

-With some tedious effort, an upper bound on the cutoff window could be derived from our proof but there are some serious reasons why we cannot push this up to the optimal order $N^2$.
+With some tedious effort, an upper bound on the cutoff window could be derived from our proof, but there are some serious reasons why we cannot push this up to the optimal order $N^2$.

-Our proofs rely very much on the graph structure which is considered, that is the segment $\{1,\dots,N\}$, and in particular on the fact that it is totally ordered.
+Our proofs rely very much on the graph structure which is considered, that is, the segment $\{1,\dots,N\}$, and in particular on the fact that it is totally ordered.
 Hence a natural challenge is to try to generalize the method for the $\sqrt{N}\times\sqrt{N}$ grid (or higher dimensional ones) for which most of the monotonicity tool cannot be used, or at least, not in the manner it is used in the present paper.
-In fact even the case of the circle $\bbZ/ N\bbZ$ is a challenging one.
+In fact, even the case of the circle $\mathbb{Z} / N\mathbb{Z} $ is a challenging one.

-\begin{rem} Since the competition of this work, we have developed an alternative approach to tackle the problem of the mixing time for the exclusion process on the circle \cite{cf:Lac}.
-While the method is slightly more robust and in particular does not depend on monotonicity consideration, it does not permit to treat the case of the adjacent transposition shuffle.
-On the positive side, it gives a sharp result on the cutoff window (which is shown to be indeed $O(N^2)$. \end{rem}
+\begin{rem} Since the competition of this work, we have developed an alternative approach to tackle the problem of the mixing time for the exclusion process on the circle \cite{cfLac}.
+While the method is slightly more robust and, in particular, does not depend on monotonicity consideration, it does not permit us to treat the case of the adjacent transposition shuffle.
+On the positive side, it gives a sharp result on the cutoff window [which is shown to be indeed $O(N^2)$]. \end{rem}